 Working online is very different and may not suit all clients (or counsellors).

 The most notable differences are: the lack of physical presence in the room, the potential for the disinhibition effect – where you may disclose more, sooner than you might with face to face counselling, the lack of spontaneity in email counselling, your ability to explore issues which you may find difficult whilst using technology, the increased potential for misunderstandings when using text, differences in the way confidentiality and security is addressed, plus increased accessibility/flexibility regarding your physical location and sessions.

 All our online counsellors have additional training to manage the technology and communicating in this way, this is in line with our Ethical Framework for Good Practice as accredited individual and organisational members of our professional body The British Association for Counselling & Psychotherapy (BACP).

-- We are unable to provide online counselling if you are feeling actively suicidal, engaging in serious self-harming behaviours or if you have severe or enduring mental health problems.
-In these circumstances we prefer to offer an extra layer of support and believe it is best for you to access face-to-face support with ourselves, or in conjunction with a local GP/psychological service.
+- We may be unable to provide online counselling if you are feeling actively suicidal, engaging in serious self-harming behaviours or if you are currently severely unwell, e.g. experiencing a psychotic episode.
+In these circumstances it may be more appropriate for you to access face-to-face support with ourselves, or in conjunction with a local GP/psychological service.
 If you are studying abroad you may need to contact the study abroad team for further support options in your locality.

-- Online counsellors will assess you for suitability for online counselling based on your presenting risk and throughout the online counselling process using CORE and their ongoing experience of you.
+- Online counsellors will assess you for suitability for online counselling based on your presenting risk and throughout the online counselling process using CORE Net and their ongoing discussions with you.

 - For more information about accessing online counselling, please visit our Accessing our services webpage.